unicode-org/icu4x/docs/tutorials/intro.md

 ## Generating data

-Unless you're happy shipping your app with the ~10 locales supported by `icu_testdata, you will need generate your own data that is filtered to suit your needs.
+Unless you're happy shipping your app with the ~10 locales supported by `icu_testdata`, you will need generate your own data that is filtered to suit your needs.

 We're going to use the `icu_datagen` crate to do this.
 It pulls in [CLDR data](http://cldr.unicode.org/index/downloads) and Unicode property data from ICU4C releases to generate the data.